-General visiting hours at the Sylmar Juvenile Hall are from 1:00 pm till 4:00 pm on Sundays only.
-Otherwise, minors may accept visits from parents and/or legal guardians on days after their court hearing between the hours of 5:00 pm till 7:00 pm to discuss status of their case.
+General visiting hours at the Sylmar Juvenile Hall are from 1:00 pm till 3:00 pm on Saturday and 1:00 pm till 4:00 pm on Sunday.
+Otherwise, minors may accept visits from parents and/or legal guardians on days after their court hearing between the hours of 5:00 pm till 7:00 pm to discuss the status of their case.
 Special visits from other relatives require a court order or approval by the Supervising Probation Officer.
-Visitors must bring Government issued photo identification to conduct their visit.
+Visitors must bring government-issued photo identification to conduct their visit.

 All visitors are subject to inspection of their persons and their belongings as part of the safety and security measures at the Barry J. Nidorf "Sylmar" Juvenile Hall.
 Everyone entering the facility with the intent to visit a minor is expected to be dressed in proper attire.
-Revealing and/or provocative clothing in nature, images of gang-related activities or with sexual undertones are all considered to be inappropriate attire.
+Attire that is revealing, provocative in nature, or containing images of gang-related activities or with sexual undertones is considered inappropriate.

 All letters must be properly addressed with a return address for proper delivery.
 Letters must not contain any contraband.
-No slogans or images that depict acts of violence of gang-related behavior on the outside of the letters.
-No packages or letters exceeding (5" x 7") in size allowed to be sent to a minor at the Sylmar Juvenile Hall.
+There may be no slogans or images that depict acts of violence of gang-related behavior on the outside of the letters.
+No packages or letters exceeding (5" x 7") in size are allowed to be sent to a minor at the Sylmar Juvenile Hall.
 Subscriptions to any kind of publication are also prohibited.

-Minors may receive photographs but they are only allowed to keep a quantity of 5 at any given time.
+Minors may receive photographs, but they are only allowed to keep a quantity of five (5) at any given time.
 Also, photographs must not contain any type of nudity, must not be sexual in nature, or depict images that involve drugs, violence, or gang-related activities.
-If a minor is found in possession of any of these type of photographs, they will be confiscated and your child will be put on mail review status and their mail correspondence privilege might be suspended.
+If a minor is found in possession of any of these type of photographs, they will be confiscated, and your child will be put on mail review status, and their mail correspondence privilege might be suspended.

 NOTE: For expert legal advice on juvenile cases, please contact the Los Angeles criminal attorneys of the Shouse Law Group.
 We have tremendous experience defending minors at Sylmar as well as Eastlake Juvenile Hall and Los Padrinos Juvenile Hall.